Roy Harper (singer): 2011–present: Man and Myth

-In December 2012 plans to release a new album, Harper's first studio release of newly recorded material for 13 years, were confirmed.
+In December 2012, plans to release a new album, Harper's first studio release of newly recorded material for 13 years, were confirmed.
 The album, Man and Myth, featured contributions from Pete Townshend and Jonathan Wilson, and was released 23 September 2013.

 Harper performed live through August 2013, playing at Debarras Folk Club in Clonakilty, West Cork, Ireland (11 August), at the Green Man Festival in Glanusk, Wales (17 August) and at Beautiful Days in Escot Park, Devon (18 August).

 During this period Harper was interviewed by Laura Rawlings on her BBC Radio Bristol show on 15 August 2013, and also by Rob Hughes of the Telegraph Online who declared "Roy Harper has spent the past five decades crafting some of the most vivid, ravishingly beautiful music of our times...".
 Harper also performed at an in-store performance at Rough Trade East, London.
 A limited number of tickets were available to those who purchased the album in store that day, and the event was also streamed live to a limited number of fans who had pre-ordered the album.

-On 25 September Sky Arts broadcast "Roy Harper: Man & Myth – The Documentary".
+On 25 September, Sky Arts broadcast Roy Harper: Man & Myth – The Documentary.
 An exclusive documentary film, shot mainly at Harper's home in Ireland, it traced Harper's career and examined his output.
 Included were interviews with fellow musicians Jimmy Page, Robert Plant and Johnny Marr.

 In support of Man and Myth's release, Harper undertook a short, three-date, UK tour, performing at the Royal Festival Hall, London (22 October), the Bridgewater Hall, Manchester (25 October) and the Colston Hall, Bristol (27 October).
 At each performance he was accompanied by Jonathan Wilson and supported by a string and brass ensemble.

-In November 2013 Uncut placed Man & Myth at 6 in their top 50 Albums of 2013.
+In November 2013, Uncut placed Man & Myth at 6 in their top 50 Albums of 2013.
 Mojo also placed Man and Myth at 39 in their list of the top 50 Albums of 2013.

-In April 2016, to celebrate his 75th Birthday, Harper announced four concerts in September with string and brass ensemble, in Birmingham, Manchester, London and Edinburgh.
+In April 2016, to celebrate his 75th birthday, Harper announced four concerts in September with string and brass ensemble, in Birmingham, Manchester, London and Edinburgh.
 He kicked off the tour at De Barra's pub in Clonakilty, Co.
 Cork, Ireland.

-In March 2019 Roy toured the UK again, with concerts in Birmingham, Bexhill-on-Sea, London (The London Palladium), Liverpool, Gateshead, Leeds and Edinburgh.
-He kicked off the tour at De Barra's pub in Clonakilty, Co.
+In March 2019, Harper toured the UK again, with concerts in Birmingham, Bexhill-on-Sea, London (The London Palladium), Liverpool, Gateshead, Leeds and Edinburgh.
+Once again, the tour began at De Barra's pub in Clonakilty, Co.
 Cork, Ireland.

-Awards
+Harper performed at the 2025 Glastonbury Festival, and concerts, in which he was joined by Nick Harper, in September in Clonakilty, Manchester, and London; and October in Birmingham.